Ian-J-S/Ian_Stewart_CSCI_411_Final/README.md

 A bash script is provided to generate some notes and run tests.
 It will also compile the .cpp files with make.
-The notes directory also contains some audio files I found online of a few instruments playing single notes
+The notes directory also contains some audio files I found online of a few instruments playing single notes.
+The tests will show the expected output and the results from the note detection after the FFT is run.
 ```
 ./test.sh
 ```